dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 4. Click the **Select Group** button and in the **Select Groups** blade, select the groups you want to assign the terms, and then click **Select**.

 5. In the **Assigned Groups** blade, click **Save**.
-The terms and conditions are now assigned to users in the selected groups and users will see and must accept before they can enroll devices.
+The terms and conditions are now assigned to users in the selected groups.
+Users will be prompted to accept terms the next time they access the company portal.

-## Monitor a terms and conditions policy
+## Monitor a terms and conditions

-1. In the [Microsoft Intune administration console](https://manage.microsoft.com), click **Policy** &gt; **Terms and Conditions**.
+1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.
+On the Intune blade, choose **Device enrollment**, and then choose **Terms and Conditions**.

-2. In the **Create New Report** window, click **View Report**.
-The report will open detailing which users have accepted the terms and conditions you deployed.

-### Updates and version control for terms and conditions
-When you edit an existing terms and conditions policy, you can choose which behavior occurs when you deploy the policy.
-Use the following procedure to help you update existing terms and conditions policies.
+2. In the list of terms and conditions, select the terms you want to assign, and then select **Acceptance Statuses**.

 ## Work with multiple versions of terms and conditions
 You can edit your terms and conditions and manage their versions.
-We recommend that you increase the version number and require acceptance any time you make significant changes to your terms and conditions policy.
+We recommend that you increase the version number and require acceptance any time you make significant changes to your terms and conditions.
 Keep the current version number if you are fixing typos or changing formatting, for example.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.